MicrosoftDocs/entra-docs/docs/identity-platform/custom-extension-tokenissuancestart-configuration.md

 ## Prerequisites

 - An Azure subscription with the ability to create Azure Functions.
 If you don't have an existing Azure account, sign up for a [free trial](https://azure.microsoft.com/free/dotnet/) or use your [Visual Studio Subscription](https://visualstudio.microsoft.com/subscriptions/) benefits when you [create an account](https://account.windowsazure.com/Home/Index).
-- An Azure Function app with an HTTP trigger function configured for a token issuance start event.
-If you don't have one, follow the steps in [create a token issuance start event HTTP trigger function](./custom-extension-tokenissuancestart-setup.md).
+- A HTTP trigger function configured for a token issuance event deployed to Azure Functions.
+If you don't have one, follow the steps in [create a REST API for a token issuance start event in Azure Functions](./custom-extension-tokenissuancestart-setup.md).
 - A basic understanding of the concepts covered in [Custom authentication extensions overview](custom-extension-overview.md).
 - A Microsoft Entra ID tenant.
 You can use either a customer or workforce tenant for this how-to guide.
     - For external tenants, use a [sign-up and sign-in user flow](~/external-id/customers/how-to-user-flow-sign-up-sign-in-customers.md).